sohammondal29/QML-Supply-Chain/README.md

 QNNC.ipynb
 ```

-The notebook contains the QNNC implementation using Qiskit Machine Learning and PyTorch.
+The notebook contains the quantum neural network implementation and its PyTorch-based training procedure.

-> **Note:** Quantum circuit simulation can be computationally expensive, especially as the dataset size, number of epochs, circuit depth, and number of experiments increase.
+> Quantum circuit simulation can be significantly slower than conventional ML, especially when increasing the dataset size, circuit depth, number of training epochs, or number of experiments.

 ---

-# 📊 Evaluation Metrics
+# 📐 Evaluation

-The project evaluates the models using:
+The models are evaluated using standard classification metrics.

 ### Accuracy

-Measures the percentage of correctly classified samples.
+Overall proportion of correct predictions.

 ### Precision

-Measures how many predicted backorders were actually backorders.
+How many samples predicted as backorders were actually backorders.

 ### Recall

-Measures how many actual backorders were correctly identified.
+How many actual backorders were successfully detected.

 ### F1 Score

-Provides a balance between precision and recall.
+Harmonic mean of precision and recall.

-### ROC AUC
+### ROC-AUC

-Measures the model's ability to distinguish between the two classes across classification thresholds.
+Measures discrimination between the two classes across different thresholds.

 ### Confusion Matrix

-Provides the counts of:
+Used to inspect:

 ```text
 True Positives